 Los Angeles, August 27, 2020 – COVID-19 has many small and mid-size businesses struggling to remain afloat because of supply-chain interruptions, temporary closures, employees unable to go to work, and other disruptions caused by the pandemic.
 And there’s reason for concern about its long-term impact too: An estimated 90% of businesses fail within two years of a major disruption, according to the Small Business Administration.

 The Business Resilience Calculator (BRC) is a tool designed to help businesses minimize losses during uncertain times.
 The calculator was developed through a joint partnership by researchers at the University of Southern California, and The Ohio State University through the University of Illinois, Urbana-Champaign Critical Infrastructure Resilience Institute (CIRI).
 It empowers users to make cost-effective resilience investments to reduce losses during business interruptions.
-A pre-release version of the tool is being offered for free to help provide relief to businesses affected by COVID-19.

 “The pandemic is one of the worst business disruptions in our nation’s history, causing huge economic losses,” noted Adam Rose, Director of USC's Center for Risk and Economic Analysis of Terrorism Events (CREATE) and Research Professor in USC’s Price School of Public Policy.
 “The BRC will help affected businesses identify cost-effective resilience tactics to reduce further losses and to rebound from this disaster.”